orb-community/orb-website/docs/docs.md

 3. Fill in the *Key* and *Value* tags, then click the **+** on the right side of the menu.
 These tags represent the way you will assign the agent to an Agent Group.
 Reasonable tags might be "location", "region", "pop", "type", etc.
 ![](./img/new_agent_tag_add.png)

-4. Click **Next**.
+4. You should see an icon with your key and value tags appear above the *Key* and *Value* textboxes.
+Click **Next**.
 ![](./img/new_agent_tag.png)

-5. Then click **Save** to confirm your Agent’s name and tags.
+5. Click **Save** to confirm your Agent’s name and tags.
 ![](./img/new_agent_tag_save.png)

 6. Your Agent credentials should appear.
-Copy the Provisioning Command.
+Copy the *Provisioning Command*.
 ![](./img/provisioning_command.png)

-7. Paste the Provisioning Command into your terminal (optionally edit "mock" to be real) and run the command.
+7. Paste the *Provisioning Command* into your terminal (optionally edit "mock" to be real) and run the command.
 See [Running Orb Agent](/docs/#running-orb-agent) for more details.

 8. Refresh the *Agents List* in UI.
 The Agent you just created should display an *Online* status.
 ![](./img/agent_online.png)